gaps-closure/hal/api/README.md

 In future versions of this API, we plan to support additional send and receive communication patterns including asynchronous receive calls using one-shot or repeated callbacks that can be registered by the application, sending a tagged request and receiving a reply matching the tag, suport for a stream of sequenced messages with in-order delivery, etc.

-In sumamry, the application links to the library, and upon startup initializes the URI for the 0MQ endpoints, registers codecs for the application datatypes, and can then send and receive data.
+In summary, the application links to the HAL data-plane client API library (`libxdcomms.a`).
+Upon startup, the application initializes the URIs for the 0MQ endpoints, registers codecs for the application datatypes, and then sends and receives data using pointers to in-memory data structures and associated tags.
 An example test program that makes uses of this client API can be found in `hal\test\halperf.py`.

 ### HAL Control-Plane API